ros2/rviz/docs/plugin_development.md

 * RosTopicDisplay derives from Display and thereby contains all of the functionality described in the previous section
 * It handles subscribing and unsubscribing to topics of its template type
-* It provides two properties: a property to choose the topic and a property to choose the qos profile (currently "reliable" or "unreliable")
+* It provides two properties: a property to choose the topic and a property to choose the QoS profile ("Quality of Service", currently "reliable" or "unreliable")
 * It provides convenient methods to receive messages and do initial checking.
 Override the `processMessage` to add behaviour on receiving a new message

 #### Providing Ogre media files